-The EASTBIO Annual Symposia are student-led events that are organised by second-year student representatives from all EASTBIO partners, with help from first-year student representatives, a member of the EASTBIO academic Management Group and the EASTBIO Administrator(s).
-The Symposia are hosted each year by a different EASTBIO partner and take place in early June in Edinburgh (John McIntyre Conference Centre, central area).
-Of these, two have a focus on Bioscience Research and one on the Societal Impacts of bioscience research:
+The EASTBIO Annual Symposia are student-led events that are organised by second-year student representatives from all EASTBIO partners, with help from first-year student representatives.
+They are supported by a member of the EASTBIO academic Management Group and the EASTBIO team.
+The Symposia are planned each year by a different EASTBIO partner (the Symposium lead) and take place in early June in Edinburgh (John McIntyre Conference Centre, central area).
+Of the annual symposia, two have a focus on bioscience Research and one on the Societal Impacts of bioscience research: